StefanZander/lecture_notes/smw/skript/marp/03_data_modelling.md

 :::::

 ::: footnotes
-^1^ KRF = Knowledge Representation Framework, i.e., a set of rules and description primitives for encoding information in a certain format
+^1^ KRF = Knowledge Representation Framework, i.e., a set of rules and description primitives for encoding information in a certain format.

-^2^ We will learn about subobjects in Lecture 4
+^2^ We will learn about subobjects in Lecture 4.
 :::